dropcreations/mp4tagger/README.md

 - When you are adding lyrics, first save lyrics to a text file.
 - Then add that text file's path when it ask.
 - You can add more custom tags.
-- Save all custom tags to text file or type one by one while running the script.
+- Save all custom tags to a text file or type one by one while running the script.
 - If you are using a text file to add custom tags, text file's format must be as below.<br>
 `Tag name: tag value, tag value, tag value,....`<br>
 `Tag name: tag value, tag value, tag value,....`<br>